 A feeding program like the one we are funding is fairly basic, providing a nutritional daily breakfast.
 Students were assessed by signs of obvious malnutrition, sporadic attendance, or based on firsthand knowledge of their home situation.
 In the case of Moraza Elementary, the entire student population falls into one or all of these categories.

-To provide one meal for one child during the course of the school year (June-March):
+The cost to provide one meal for one child during the course of the school year: